anthonycoffey/React-Native-App/memory-bank/activeContext.md

     - The button triggers a confirmation dialog before sending a `POST` request to `/account/delete`.
     - The user is notified of the request's success or failure via an alert.
     - The user is not logged out upon successful request.
+- **Updated Account Deletion Endpoint:**
+    - Changed the API call in `app/dashboard/account/index.tsx` from `apiService.post('/account/delete')` to `apiService.delete('/account/delete')` to match the API documentation.
+- **Enhanced Account Deletion with Confirmation Modal:**
+    - Created a new `DeleteAccountModal.tsx` component in `components/account/`.
+    - This modal requires the user to type "delete" to confirm the action.
+    - Replaced the standard `Alert.alert` with the new custom modal in `app/dashboard/account/index.tsx`.

 ## Next Steps